-The bleed condenser is an intermediate pressure reduction vessel which accepts inventory from the heat transport system (at pressures of 9.5 MPa @ 265 C) via the bleed valves.

-The bleed condenser is usually controlled at 1.6 MPa pressure which has a saturation temperature of approximately 204 C. Pressure control is either by cooling reflux flow through a U-tube type heat exchanger inside the bleed condenser or by cooling spray flow which is injected directly into the bleed condenser vapour space.

-Steam can also be admitted to the bleed condenser from the pressurizer via the steam bleed control valves or via the high pressure relief valves.
-In addition, cold inventory can be introduced to the bleed condenser via the spray cooling valve (CV12).
-Reflux control (cooling flow through exchange coils) provides the primary pressure control for the bleed condenser via CV11 but this flow does not provide an inventory input to the bleed condenser.

-Outflow from the bleed condenser is via the level control valves LCV 23 and LCV 24 which are used to regulate the bleed condenser level to approximately the 1 meter posiiton.
+- The bleed condenser is an intermediate pressure reduction vessel which accepts inventory from the heat transport system (at pressures of 9.5 MPa @ 265 C) via the bleed valves. - The bleed condenser also provides the hydraulic driving head to force blled flow through the bleed cooler heat exchanger, the level control valves, the filter and ion exchange column before reaching the feed pump suction or the heavy water storage tank. - The bleed condenser is usually controlled at 1.6 MPa pressure which has a saturation temperature of approximately 204 C. Pressure control is either by cooling reflux flow through a U-tube type heat exchanger inside the bleed condenser or by cooling spray flow which is injected directly into the bleed condenser vapour space. - Steam can also be admitted to the bleed condenser from the pressurizer via the steam bleed control valves or via the high pressure relief valves. - In addition, cold inventory can be introduced to the bleed condenser via the spray cooling valve (CV12). - Reflux control (cooling flow through exchange coils) provides the primary pressure control for the bleed condenser via CV11 but this flow does not provide an inventory input to the bleed condenser. - Outflow from the bleed condenser is via the level control valves LCV 23 and LCV 24 which are used to regulate the bleed condenser level to approximately the 1 meter posiiton.
 This bleed condenser outflow actually passes through the bleed cooler heat exchanger.